Feds ponder how much to pay illegal immigrants

-Members of Congress who die in office see their families customarily get a year’s salary, currently $174,000, as a payout to their survivors.
+Members of Congress who die in office customarily get a year’s salary, currently $174,000, as a payout to their survivors.

 Families of U.S. service members who die on active duty get a $100,000 death gratuity.

-And Japanese Americans, forced out of their homes and into internment camps for more than two years during World War II, would eventually collect $20,000 payments, four decades later.
+Japanese Americans, forced out of their homes and into internment camps for more than two years during World War II, collected $20,000 payments four decades later.
 That’s worth about $46,000 in today’s dollars.

-Lawmakers and legal experts are eyeing those kinds of payments now, as the Biden administration ponders cutting $450,000 checks — nearly 10 times the inflation-adjusted rate paid to the internees — to compensate illegal immigrants who suffered emotional trauma when they were caught in former President Donald Trump’s zero tolerance border policy.
+Lawmakers and legal experts are looking at those kinds of payments as the Biden administration considers cutting $450,000 checks — nearly 10 times the inflation-adjusted rate paid to the internees — to compensate illegal immigrants who say they suffered emotional trauma from President Trump’s zero-tolerance border policy.

-One legal expert characterized $450,000 checks as “quite generous” compared to other payouts that courts have authorized.
+One legal expert characterized $450,000 checks as “quite generous” compared with other payouts that courts have authorized, but figuring out the right comparison is fraught with complications.

-Sen. James Lankford, Oklahoma Republican, during a Senate committee meeting earlier this month, raised the comparison to troops who die on duty, saying Americans are outraged by the thought that illegal immigrants would get more than four times that amount.
+Sen. James Lankford, Oklahoma Republican, said during a Senate committee meeting this month that Americans are outraged by the thought that illegal immigrants would get more than four times the amount that goes to families of troops killed on duty.

-The families of soldiers and sailors killed on duty get other benefits, however, such as access to the military health care system for life.
-And in the weird world of settlements and payments, death is usually compensated less than a serious injury.
+The families of soldiers and sailors also get other benefits, such as access to the military health care system for life.
+In the weird world of settlements and payments, death usually has a lower compensation rate than a serious injury.

-Jay Tidmarsh, a law professor at the University of Notre Dame, suggested the World War II internments as a possible comparable framework.
-Tens of thousands of American citizens of Japanese descent, as well as some Japanese immigrants, were ordered out of their homes in the American west and forced to live in what amounted to concentration camps from 1942 through the end of 1944.
+Jay Tidmarsh, a law professor at the University of Notre Dame, suggested the World War II internments as a comparable framework.
+Tens of thousands of American citizens of Japanese descent, as well as some Japanese immigrants, were ordered out of their homes in the American West and forced to live in what amounted to concentration camps from 1942 through the end of 1944.

-The exclusion policy was ruled constitutional by the Supreme Court at the time, but has since come to be seen as a marquee example of unchecked government power and racial targeting.
+The Supreme Court ruled the exclusion policy as constitutional at the time, but the internments have since come to be seen as a marquee example of unchecked government power and racial targeting.

-Mr. Tidmarsh said a half-million-dollar payment “sounds too high” for the average migrant’s case, but might be right for some extreme cases.
+Mr. Tidmarsh said a half-million-dollar payment “sounds too high” for the average migrant’s experience but might be right for extreme cases.

 “There’s no right number.
 So we’re talking about picking a number that seems appropriate,” he said.
 “If you were to say $450,000’s appropriate and I were to say $200,000 is appropriate, neither of us is wrong.”

-He added: “We’re talking about emotional damages and those are the trickiest and hardest things to put an exact figure on.”
+He added, “We’re talking about emotional damages, and those are the trickiest and hardest things to put an exact figure on.”

-Another point of comparison is someone wrongly sent to prison.
-That often involves family separation, as well as the severe deprivation of rights that comes with being behind bars.
+Another point of comparison is wrongful imprisonment.
+That often involves family separation and severe deprivation of rights.

-Federal law sets a $50,000-per-year maximum payment in those cases, with the amount doubled for time on death row.
-States have varying policies, from California’s $140-a-day compensation to the District of Columbia’s $200,000-per-year payout.
+Federal law sets a $50,000-per-year maximum payment in those cases.
+The amount is doubled for time on death row.
+Jurisdictions have varying policies, from California’s $140-a-day compensation to the District of Columbia’s $200,000-per-year payout.

-Charles Silver, a law professor at the University of Texas at Austin, said he’s not sure what the right legal comparison would be.
+Charles Silver, a law professor at the University of Texas at Austin, said he is not sure about the right legal comparison.

 “But I can say that $450,000 per person is quite generous by comparison to many torts,” he said in an email.

-He said even plaintiffs’ lawyers downplay pain and suffering losses or emotional injury if they don’t have concurrent economic losses or physical injuries.
+He said even attorneys downplay pain and suffering and emotional injury if plaintiffs don’t have concurrent economic losses or physical injuries.

 The payments are discretionary.
-Mr. Tidmarsh said federal law would likely protect the government from a civil lawsuit.
+Mr. Tidmarsh said federal law would likely protect the government from civil lawsuits.

 “It’s a policy decision,” he said.
 “This administration disagrees with the prior administration‘s policy.
 One of the ways to signal that is to compensate the people who were victims of that policy.”